syntaxsurge/secure-ipfs-docker/README.md

 # Docker IPFS Node with IP Whitelisting

 This repository contains a Docker setup for hosting an IPFS node with IP whitelisting.
-The IPFS node runs inside a Docker container and uses `iptables` to restrict access to specific IP addresses.
+The IPFS node runs inside a Docker container and uses Nginx to restrict access to specific IP addresses.
 You can also configure the ports for the IPFS API, Gateway, and Swarm.

 ## Features

 - Run an IPFS node inside a Docker container
 - Whitelist specific IP addresses for access
 - Configure IPFS API, Gateway, and Swarm ports using environment variables
-- Uses `iptables` for enhanced security
+- Uses Nginx for enhanced security

 ## Prerequisites